 The rings exchanged between the bride and groom are a visual reminder of the sacred vows they pledge on their wedding day.
 Stepparents can also extend a symbol of commitment to their new children, either during the ring exchange or during the family unity ceremony.

-As a stepparent, you can send a powerful message to a child that they are truly part of your family by passing down a family heirloom, such as grandpa’s watch or grandma’s quilt.
+As a stepparent, you can send a powerful message to a child that they are truly part of your family by passing down a family heirloom, such as a grandpa’s watch or grandma’s quilt.
 Or, consider offering a customized gift that represents something you can do together, such as a fishing lure or an inscribed book.
+This is another way, how you can elope with kids.

 Establish Family Roots